Screenly/Anthias/README.md

     before running the [installation script](/docs/installation-options.md#installing-on-raspberry-pi-os-lite-or-debian).

 > [!NOTE]
-> We're still fixing the installer so that it'll work with Raspberry Pi Zero and Raspberry Pi 1.
+> We're still fixing the Raspberry Pi OS installer so that it'll work with Raspberry Pi Zero and Raspberry Pi 1.
 > Should you encounter any issues, please file an issue either in this repository or in the [forums](https://forums.screenly.io).